 The scheme may participate in Credit Default Swap ("CDS") transactions in line with the guidelines issued by SEBI/RBI from time to time.
-Inter Scheme Transfers - Transfer of investments from one scheme to another scheme in the same Mutual Fund, shall be allowed, in lines with Clause 12.30 of SEBI Master Circular.

 The Scheme may participate in securities lending as permitted under the Regulations.

 Such investments must also be commensurate with the investment objective as set out in paragraph "Investment Objective".

-In terms of SEBI Regulations, the Scheme cannot write options or purchase instruments with embedded options except for the covered call strategy.
+Currently, the Scheme is permitted to invest only in 'stock and/or index futures'.
+Investments in other equity derivative instruments may be done by the Scheme only once the Board of Directors of Trustee Company are comfortable that the systems for dealing, back office and accounting are in place for derivative instruments other than 'stock and/or index futures'.
+However, in terms of SEBI Regulations, the Scheme cannot write options or purchase instruments with embedded options.
+Before commencing the use of other equity derivative instruments, the Board of Directors of Trustee Company will submit a separate confirmation to SEBI that the AMC has the necessary systems for dealing, back office and accounting in place for using other equity derivative instruments.

-The above list is only indicative and the Mutual Fund/AMC reserve the right to change the same in the interest of the investors depending on the market conditions, market opportunities, applicable regulations and political and economic factors, but subject to the investment objective as set out in paragraph "Investment Objective"
+The above list is only indicative and the Mutual Fund/AMC reserve the right to change the same in the interest of the investors depending on the market conditions, market opportunities, applicable regulations and political and economic factors, but subject to the investment objective as set out in paragraph "Investment Objective".